webtiming/timingsrc/doc/api_timingobject.md

 - [timing object](api_timingobject.html)
 - [timing converter](api:timingconverter.html)

-Local timing objects are defined without a timingsrc, so their timingsrc property should be undefined.
-However, internally, an InternalProvider object is created as timingsrc.

 The timingsrc property is both a getter and setter.

+Local timing objects are defined without a timingsrc, so their timingsrc property is undefined.

 ```javascript
 // connecting timing object with external timing provider